Amazon's profit more than doubles on cloud computing growth

 Continue Reading Below

+The company has boosted its profits by expanding into businesses beyond selling goods online.
+Its cloud computing business, which powers the video-streaming site Netflix, digital scrapbooking site Pinterest and many other companies, saw its revenue soar 41% from a year ago.
+The area is getting more competitive: Microsoft has also been growing its cloud business, and both Amazon and Microsoft are vying for a multibillion contract with the U.S. military.

+Amazon's fast-growing advertising business has also become big money maker, selling ads to companies that want their products to show up first when shoppers search on the site.
+Amazon doesn't say exactly how much its ad business makes, but lists it as part of its "other" revenue, which was up 34% from a year ago.

-The Seattle-based company on Thursday reported net income of $3.56 billion, or $7.09 per share, for the first three months of the year.
+Overall, Amazon reported net income of $3.56 billion, or $7.09 per share, for the first three months of the year.
 That beat expectations of $4.61 per share, according to Zacks Investment Research.

 In the same time a year ago, it reported net income of $1.63 billion, or $3.27 per share.

-Revenue rose 17% to $59.7 billion, which also beat Wall Street expectations.
+Total revenue rose 17% to $59.7 billion, which also beat expectations.

-At its cloud computing business, called Amazon Web Services, revenue soared 41%.

-The company doesn't say exactly how much its advertising business makes.
-Instead it lists it as part of its "other" revenue, which jumped 34% from a year ago.

 Advertisement